mattogodoy/open-trip/README.md

 Since the off-the-shelf solutions like the [ICO Rallye](http://www.icoracing.com/collections/ico-racing-products/products/rallye-max-g) for the displays (you need two) and the [MD Roadbook Reader](http://www.rallymanagementservices.com/products/md-roadbook-reader) are quite expensive, I'm making my own setup and sharing everything I learn in the process with you.

-I've tried to emulate the most important features of the ICO Rallye so you won't miss anything.
+My goal is to emulate the most important features of the ICO Rallye so you won't miss anything.

+# IMPORTANT

+This is currently a work in progress, so the code is functional but not all of the features have been implemented yet.
+The implementation is going to be incremental and ordered by what I consider prioritary.

+I will try to keep this README file as updated as I can, and I'll put a list of the hardware components once I have the definitive ones.

 ### Hardware
 * Two configurable backlit LCD displays